All programs are taught by highly qualified instructors; see The Team link.

 This is a great fitness based class that will test your endurance and help you get seriously fit.
 Our coach Gerald Sanders in the original “boot camp” instructor in Nova Scotia and brings with him over thirty years of Martial Arts/fitness experience.
 See The Team page.

 Family class: The Bushido-Kai is a big family and what better way to do things with your child then to take part training beside them in class.
-Our family class on Thursday’s and Saturday’s is a great way to learn Martial Arts, and enjoy some time training along with your child.
-We do at times split the class up so the parents can learn from the instructors on their own as well, while the kids are training.
-But also will help out and interact with all the other kids in class.
+Our family class on Saturday’s is a great way to learn Martial Arts, and enjoy some time training along with your child.
 The main goal is to enjoy the training, we understand that some kids will not have a family member training with them and that’s ok, we all work together to provide a positive experience for everyone.